Click Here

 What

-Teens will choose to work in either the kennels or cattery during their 12 week session.
+Teens will choose to work in either the kennels or cattery during their 12-week session.
 Volunteer work will be performed at the shelter for a scheduled shift of 3 hours per week on their assigned day of the week.
+We expect teens to do the job assigned to them, which is predominantly helping to keep the dog or cat cages and kennels clean.
+Complacency is not an option.

 • Teens must be actively attending high school.

-• The registered teen and a parent must attend the on-site orientation and training.
+• The registered teen and a parent must attend the on-site orientation and the teen must attend the two training sessions.
 No exceptions will be made.
-Please make sure you are both available on the orientation date for your chosen session.
+Please make sure you are both available on the orientation date for your chosen session and the teen is available for the one hour training sessions on both dates.
+Note the dates in your calendar.

-• Teen (with parental approval) must agree to criminal background check which will be processed following the orientation.
+• Teen (with parental approval) must agree to criminal background check which will be processed prior to the orientation.

 • Teen must agree to come in once a week for 3 hours, for their 3-month session; same day, same time, same job (either animal care kennels or cattery).
 We do not offer make-up days.